 We are independently funded and receive no government or institutional funding.
 If you fundraise for Down Syndrome Ireland, the money goes to the national office and used for lobbying, national resource team and national campaigns.
 If you fundraise for your local branch, the money stays in your county to provide whatever your local branch organises.
 Every cent we raise goes to providing services for our members in the Dublin region.
-We do not have any paid staff.
 All our activities and services rely on the contributions from our members and the generosity of the public through donations and fundraising events.

 Up to the late fifties and early sixties, many children with Down Syndrome were institutionalised in Ireland and due to the lack of knowledge about the condition this was encouraged by many doctors.
 The medical model was the approach used at the time and was dealt with by charities and religious bodies, not the State.